For East Asian Languages and Civilizations Applicants

 Students starting a doctoral program in the Division of the Humanities with graduate level course work completed outside of the department may petition the department to have previous course work counted toward the program requirements.
 By divisional policy at least half of the course work must be accomplished within the department.
 The departmental faculty will determine whether the student will receive credit towards the degree for each previous course completed outside of the department.
 Each department may determine the maximum number of courses for which a student may receive course credit.

 Students starting a master’s program in the Division of the Humanities with graduate level course work completed at the Graduate Student-at-Large program in the Graham School of Continuing and Professional Studies may petition the program to have previous course work counted toward the program requirements.
 The program will evaluate and determine whether the student will receive credit towards the degree for any of the previous course work completed at the Graham School of Continuing and Professional Studies for up to and no more than two courses.
 Other graduate level course work completed outside of the program is not eligible for course credit toward the program requirements.

 Our online application system does retain materials from one application cycle to the next.
 In order to reuse materials and information, you should log on to the application site using the same email address and password that you used last year.
 This should allow you to access any materials from your previous applications that have been retained.
 If you were admitted to one of our programs, declined your offer for that current academic year, and you are now reapplying for next year, please send an email to firstname.lastname@example.org for assistance.

-An interview is not part of the initial application process for the Division of the Humanities, though some programs do interview groups of applicants during the application review process.
-However, prospective students are welcome to visit the University of Chicago campus at any time and should contact their department or program of interest to learn more about their program or to inquire about meeting any faculty or current graduate students.
+Most programs do not conduct interviews prior to making admissions decisions, but a few do interview groups of applicants during the application review process.
+Further, prospective students are welcome to visit the University of Chicago campus at any time and should contact their department or program of interest to learn more about their program or to inquire about meeting any faculty or current graduate students.

 Special Instructions by Department or Program